 Hidehira lacquerware Hidehira nuri

-A simple lacquerware that brings out the beauty of lacquer
+A simple craft that brings out the beauty of lacquer

 through the abundant use of gold

 Hidehira-nuri lacquerware is produced in the area around Hiraizumi-cho, in Iwate Prefecture.

 A defining feature of Hidehira-nuri is the use of gold leaves produced in the area around Hiraizumi, which results in vivid patterns not usually seen in lacquerware.
 A common pattern is the yusoku design which combines Genji cloud designs and diamond motifs inspired from the Heian period (794-1185).
 Drawings of plants and other subjects from nature are also occasionally added.
 The lacquerware has a slightly different appearance from items made with maki-e (a lacquerware technique where gold powder is sprinkled on the surface).

 Hidehira-nuri is deeply connected to FUJIWARA-no-Hidehira, a military commander from the Heian Period widely known as the “King of Michinoku”.
 Hidehira, who is thought to be born around the year 1122 before passing away in 1187, is said to have summoned craftsmen from Kyoto and proceeded to order them to create lacquerware using the abundant lacquer and gold found in the area around Hiraizumi.
 There has been much progress in excavation works to this day, and the remains of a workshop, which unfortunately cannot be dated, have also been found.
 Nevertheless, the theory that Hidehira-nuri, which is named after FUJIWARA-no-Hidehira, is deeply connected to FUJIWARA-no-Hidehira himself is likely to be true.

 However, the Hidehira-nuri that we see today only began to take shape in the 16th century.
 It is unfortunately not what the lacquerware looked like during Hidehira’s time.
 Despite that, the production process, which involves each craftsman producing lacquerware by hand, has not changed to this day, and was recognised as having historic value and selected as one of the National Designated Crafts.

 General Production Process